 Those in need of shelter should contact a DFSS Community Services Center or call 3-1-1.

-Emergency Response Shelters are overnight shelters that provide initial assessment of clients, information and referrals.
+Emergency Response Shelters are overnight shelters that provide an initial assessment of clients, information and referrals.
 Most shelters for single adults close during the day but family shelters remain open 24 hours.
-Some Emergency Response Shelters are seasonal, opening during the winter months and other times of high need.
-Emergency Response Shelters are meant to provide one or two night’s respite while more adequate living arrangements are made.
+The City of Chicago has the ability to add emergency shelter beds should the need arise, including during times of emergencies or extreme weather.
+Immediate shelter placement and transportation can be provided to residents in need by calling 311.

-Transitional Shelters operate 24 hours and provide support services for families and single adults.
-Clients stay up to 120 days at which time they may move into Second Stage or permanent housing.
+Transitional Shelters operate 24 hours and provide support services and case management for families and single adults.
+Clients stay up to 120 days at which time they may move into permanent supportive housing.
+For more information on Transition/Interim shelter programs, call 3-1-1.